Leitech

 Precision measuring microscope in metrology lab — thread depth inspection in quality control.

-Blind Hole A threaded or cylindrical hole that does not break through the part.
-Accurate depth measurement is critical — fasteners must not bottom out before achieving full engagement.
+A blind hole is a threaded or cylindrical hole that does not break through the part.
+Accurate depth calibration is critical, as fasteners must not bottom out before achieving full engagement.

-Bottoming Thread / Bottoming Tap A tap ground with minimal chamfer, used to cut threads as close to the bottom of a blind hole as possible.
-Common in applications requiring maximum thread engagement in limited depth.
+A bottoming thread or bottoming tap is a tap ground with minimal chamfer, designed to cut threads as close to the bottom of a blind hole as possible.
+This is common in applications that require maximum thread engagement within limited depth, making precision measurement essential.

-Over-Tapping The practice of tapping 15-40% deeper than the blueprint requires as a "safety margin."
-Wastes tap life, increases cycle time, and can weaken parts.
-Eliminated by real-time depth monitoring with a Leitech COMBI Gage.
+Over-tapping refers to the practice of tapping 15-40% deeper than the blueprint requires as a 'safety margin.'
+This can waste tap life, increase cycle time, and potentially weaken parts.
+Such issues can be eliminated by utilizing real-time depth monitoring with a Leitech COMBI Gage.

-Counterbore A cylindrical flat-bottomed hole that enlarges a portion of an existing hole.
-Thread depth measurement from inside a counterbore requires a modified Leitech gage configured to reference the correct datum — the precise location where full thread engagement begins.
+A counterbore is a cylindrical flat-bottomed hole that enlarges a portion of an existing hole.
+To accurately measure thread depth from inside a counterbore, a modified Leitech gage is necessary, configured to reference the correct datum — the precise location where full thread engagement begins.

 Standards and Thread Types